openssbd/BDML-BD5/README.md

 Because BDML is an XML-based data format, large resources are required to read a whole BDML file sequentially into computer memory; this makes it difficult to access quantitative data when the file size is large.
 In contrast, BD5 enables fast random access to quantitative data on disk without parsing the entire file, and thereby allows practical reuse of data for understanding biological dynamics.

 # BDML
-BDML is XML based file format for representing quantitative biological dynamics data.
+BDML is XML based data format for representing quantitative biological dynamics data.
 It can represent both meta and numerical information in a single file.

 BDML schema and specification: <http://ssbd.qbic.riken.jp/bdml/>